Information Security is Our #1 Priority

 - Internal security testing and use of various security audit tools.

 - Automated and daily intrusion tests

 Our system is secured by Qualys.
 It is subjected to an intensive daily scan of security level server (config firewall, ports, updated software versions, config SSL etc.) but also level applications (XSS, injection SQL, hijacking session etc.)

 Qualys intrusion testing ensures that the security of the application complies with all PCI (Payment Card Industry Data Security Standard) security requirements and external vulnerability audit recommendations from the following organizations:

 - Discover Card’s DISC security standards external audits by independent experts

-Once or twice a year, we conduct a complete security audit by an external company specialized in computer security (non-automated “human” intrusion tests).
+Once or twice a year, we conduct a complete external security audit carried out by a third party specialised in computer security (non-automated “human” intrusion tests).

 256 bits SSL encryption key

 Each user is identified by a unique username and given a temporary password.
 All users have to change their password on first login.
 The default password strength enforces a “strong” password policy.
 Passwords are saved as hash after unidirectional (injective) encryption.

 Each request made to our servers is authenticated to verify the identity of the user and whether the user has the appropriate permissions to perform the requested action.
 The request is transmitted for execution if, and only if, these checks are successfully validated.